ardhiraka/talent_fair_sample_challenge/README.md

 ### Challenge Rubrics

-The rubrics below are used to assess To Be Announced challenges.
+The rubrics below are used to assess the challenges.

 **Main Rubrics**